miz111/CarCar/README.md

 | GET    | /api/salesrecord/:id/             | Get the details of a sales record                       |
 | POST   | /api/salesrecord/                 | Create a sales record                                   |
 | PUT    | /api/salesrecord/:id/             | Edit a sales record                                     |
 ##### Note that a request to delete sales records does not exist.
-From an business standpoint, sales records should be permanent, so a delete request method was not implemented.
+From an industrial standpoint, sales records should be permanent, so a delete request method was not implemented.

 ### Get a list of all sales persons
 ---